Authentication

 "Authorization": "Basic bWFkZSB5b3UgbG9vaw=="

-The user name and password are set when you initialize the SDK:
+The user name and password can be set either when you initialize the SDK, or later.

 export class ExcitingSoda {